Obstructive sleep apnea

 Obstructive sleep apnea is considered a serious medical condition.
 Complications can include:

-Cardiovascular problems.
+• Heart and blood vessel conditions.
 Sudden drops in blood oxygen levels that occur during obstructive sleep apnea increase blood pressure and strain the cardiovascular system.
 Many people with obstructive sleep apnea develop high blood pressure, which can increase the risk of heart disease.

 The worse the obstructive sleep apnea, the greater the risk of coronary artery disease, heart attack, heart failure and stroke.

-If you have obstructive sleep apnea, having major surgery can worsen breathing problems.
+If you have obstructive sleep apnea, having major surgery can worsen breathing issues.
 This is especially true if you have been sedated and you were lying on your back.
 People with obstructive sleep apnea might be more prone to complications after surgery.

 Before you have surgery, tell your surgeon if you have obstructive sleep apnea or symptoms related to the condition.
 You may need to get tested for obstructive sleep apnea before surgery.